clarkjr2016/clarkjr2016/README.md

-- 👋 Hi, I’m @clarkjr2016
+- 👋 Hi, I’m @clarkjr2016 also known as the elephant coder
-- 👀 I’m interested in becoming a freelancing web developer
+- 👀 Aspiring web developer
-- 🌱 I’m currently learning HTML & CSS
-- 💞️ I’m looking to collaborate on basic landing pages
+- 💞️ I’m looking to grow and develop my knowledge in all things web development
-- 📫 How to reach me clarkjr2016@gmail.com
+- 📫 How to reach me clarkjr2016@pm.me

 <!---
 clarkjr2016/clarkjr2016 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.